opendocsg/slw-judgments-backfill/2016_SGHC_42/report.md

  18 Another relevant factor is the manner in which the alleged criticism is made.
 The criticism must generally be expressed in a temperate and dispassionate manner, since an intention to vilify the courts is easily inferred where outrageous and abusive language is used (see Borrie & Lowe : The Law of Contempt (Nigel Lowe and Brenda Sufrin, Butterworths, 3rd Ed, 1996 (“ Borrie & Lowe ”) at p 349). ...

 79     Although Mr Ong was aware that any criticism of the court must be in language which is temperate as he himself cited the judgment of Prakash J in _Tan Liang Joo John_ , his language was not temperate.
 In his two supporting affidavits, he used words like “procurement”, “extreme biasness”, “complicity”, “flip-flopped”, “sham”, “vehemently refused” and “swept under the carpet” against this court.
 He even alleged that I had “morphed from a judge into a supernumery [ _sic_ ] opposing lawyer” (see para 58 of his first supporting affidavit).
-He also referred to _Re Raffles Town Club Pte Ltd_ [2008] 2 SLR(R) 1101 at [7] to allege that I cannot “fully remove all trace of odour from the air of impartiality.
+He also referred to _Re Raffles Town Club Pte Ltd_ <span class="citation">[2008] 2 SLR(R) 1101</span> at [7] to allege that I cannot “fully remove all trace of odour from the air of impartiality.
 Indeed, the more [I] seek to justify [my] position, the stronger the smell may grow.”

 80     I add that Mr Ong had omitted some important words in his quotation.
 In that case, the court had said that the individual concerned “ **_might still not_** fully remove all trace of odour from the air of